tamang29/SUMMAI-Challenge/README.md

 ## 🧩 Core Features

-- Render BPMN diagrams in the browser using **bpmn.io** (`bpmn-js`) .
+- Render BPMN diagrams in the browser using **bpmn.io** (`bpmn-js`). ✅
-- Edit the diagram - changes should appear live for all connected users.
+- Edit the diagram - changes should appear live for all connected users. ✅
-- Show a simple "online users" indicator.
+- Show a simple "online users" indicator. ✅
-- Store the current BPMN diagram in memory (no need for a DB).
+- Store the current BPMN diagram in memory (no need for a DB). ✅

-**Bonus:** show a lock/marker when another user is editing a BPMN element.
+**Bonus:** show a lock/marker when another user is editing a BPMN element. ✅

 ## 📦 Prerequisites